GoogleCloudPlatform/functions-framework-conformance/action/README.md

 ### `version`

 The version of conformance tests to run.
-Default `latest`.
+Default to latest release if unspecified.

 ### `cmd`